pdfo/pdfo/README.md

 The `pdfo` function is designed to be compatible with the [scipy.optimize.minimize](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html#scipy.optimize.minimize) function of [SciPy](https://scipy.org/).
 You can call pdfo in exactly the same way as calling [scipy.optimize.minimize](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html#scipy.optimize.minimize) except that `pdfo` does not accept derivative arguments.

-For the detailed syntax of these functions, use the standard `help` command of Python.
-For example,
+For the detailed syntax of `pdfo`, use the standard `help` command of Python:

 ```python
 from pdfo import pdfo
 help(pdfo)
 ```

-will tell you how to use `pdfo`.

 ### Uninstall